 A: I try to cover a broad range of displays and inputs as much as I can with what I have available to me.
 Sometimes my own bias may leak through just because it's what I am already set up for, but I really do my best.
 Composite/S-Video may get a bit of an edge simply because they make for more striking comparisons on a Twitter timeline.
-If you feel your preferred display method is under-represented, feel free to submit your own comparison.
+Cut me some slack.

 Q: "Do you calibrate your CRTs?"

 A: To the best of my ability, but nothing here is dialed in perfectly.
 I am constantly adjusting and trying to get closer to perfection though.
 This is hard to do between several different sets that all photograph differently, so I always appreciate some patience in this regard.
 I also sometimes photograph friends' sets which may not be calibrated at all, so keep that in mind, though I do try to note when I do.

 Q: "Why do you display emulator screenshots at (blank) aspect ratio?"

 A: I originally posted my emulator screenshots at 1:1 "pixel perfect" aspect ratios to demonstrate how the original CRT displayed the game's visuals slightly stretched to 4:3.
 I have since decided to adjust my emulator screenshots to 4:3 to make for a more fair comparison, but at times I may still utilize a 1:1 screenshot to intentionally demonstrate how artists accounted for the 4:3 stretch.

 Q: "Where do you get your games from?"